jaketerry28/bubbleSort/README.md

 **What is Bubble Sort?**

 Bubble sort is a sorting algorithm where the largest values will "bubble" to top (or right side) of an array when executed.
 This algorithim repeatly goes through a list, comparing adjacent values, then swapping them if they are out of order until completion of the sort.
-This program will utilize pointers, where we will pass-by-reference to manipulate elements inside of the array.
+This program will utilize pointers, where pass-by-reference is used to manipulate elements inside of the array.

 **Plan**